Chart Color Schemes

 Mont Albert was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mont Albert's population showed high cultural diversity, with 32.9% born overseas and 28.0% speaking a language other than English at home.
-Christianity was the dominant religion in Mont Albert, comprising 43.0%.
-Buddhism was notably overrepresented compared to Greater Melbourne, making up 2.9% of Mont Albert's population.
+Mont Albert's population was found to be more culturally diverse than most local markets, with 32.9% born overseas and 28.0% speaking a language other than English at home.
+Christianity was the dominant religion in Mont Albert as of 2016, comprising 43.0% of its population.
+Buddhism was notably overrepresented compared to Greater Melbourne, with 2.9% of Mont Albert's population identifying as Buddhist.

 Frequently Asked Questions - Diversity